Online FAQ (updated 2/2/2021)

 - Can the VM be installed locally?

 - Yes.
 Students may install the VM on their machine if they wish.
 Note that the machine needs to be capable of running the VM.
 If students choose to install the VM locally, it is up to them to figure out how to run it on their machine.
+Please see the main page of this website for a link to the VM image and how to install/use it.

 - Can a team compete without using the contest VM?